 The original building collapsed or was demolished after Dawes left the colony.
 The first official Government Astronomer, William Scott, was appointed in 1856 and the present sandstone building was completed in 1858.

 My family has had an involvement with the lighthouses of Bass Strait since 1954 and I can attest that light keepers are different, sometimes very, very different.
 Astronomers keep the same hours and social habits, awake and working while others sleep, their companions the stars, silence and owls.
 They watch the world’s slow rotation scroll across the face of the Universe, and such a life lends itself to the mind of a poet, even more so than that of a priest.

 The Observatory is an island of calm above one of the world’s busiest cities, the trees are old and spread, remnants from a time when the town was new, the sandstone walls bask their faces in the sun and even after dark you can press your own face to them and feel the stored warmth.
 Sandstone, the colour and texture of tea cake warm from the oven.
 Wander here, touch the stone, stare into the great star tube, for there is nothing to do here but contemplate the Universe.
 A haven, a heaven, a garden of stars.
 But always remember the first astronomers because they never gave up this land and still consider it theirs.
 Their descendants live on the land below.
 They have not and will not leave, for Sydney is their home.

-This is an extract from the MAAS publication The Story of Sydney Observatory, which details the evolution of the astronomical observatory to a working museum, published April 2018.
-This publication is available from the MAAS Store.
+This is an extract from the MAAS publication The Story of Sydney Observatory, which details the evolution of the astronomical observatory to a working museum.